What to do in the Garden in April

 Harden off plants

-Plants grown in protected conditions such as those newly purchased from the garden center or grown in a frost and wind free greenhouse, willnot do well if they are planted outside without a period to "harden off".
 This means gradually acclimatising the plants to the weather.
-On mild days in April, put the trays of bedding plants and tender veggies outside and bring back in at night under shelter or glass.
-Over a period of time gradually extend the time outside until eventually the plants are only inside /or covered, in the event of frost.
+On mild days in April, place the trays of bedding plants and tender vegetables outside and bring them back in at night under shelter or a glass cover.
+Over a period of time, gradually extend the time outside until eventually the plants are only inside /or covered, in the event of frost.

 April in the Veg plot

-Start planting out potatoes
+Planting out Early potatoes

 April is the traditional month for planting out salad and early potatoes.
 Late April is good for second early potatoes and for planting Maincrop, which means potatoes can be chitted throughout the month ready for planting out.
 Whilst it is good to get the potatoes planted, no gardening rules are hard and fast, and as always advice is tempered by the weather.
 If there is a cold spell delay planting until later in the month.
 Advice on how to plant and grow potatoes.